-6 How long does it typically take a product liability action to get to the trial stage of the proceedings and what is the duration of such a trial?
+How long does it typically take a product liability action to get to the trial stage and what is the duration of a trial?

 This will vary widely depending on the complexity of the issues at stake and the attitude of the parties.
 The CPRs, which govern all civil litigation in England and Wales, place great emphasis on settlement of claims before trial, but a complex product liability action that does proceed could easily take several years to reach trial.